The Reveal SDK AI features are currently in beta, and we welcome your feedback to help us improve for the final release.

 try {

-const response = await client.ai.chat.sendMessage(
+const stream = await client.ai.chat.sendMessage({

-onError: (error, details) => {
+stream.on('error', (error, details) => {

-console.error('Streaming error:', error);
+console.error('Chat error:', error);

 if (result.dashboard) {